 The resulting report appears below:

-Because Inventory Value Movement and Inventory Quantity Movement reports are related to transactions within a specified time period, they will not necessarily reflect total value or quantities of inventory on hand.
+Because Inventory Value Summary and Inventory Quantity Summary reports are related to transactions within a specified time period, they will not necessarily reflect total value or quantities of inventory on hand.
 That information can be obtained by drilling down on the Inventory on hand account in the Summary tab or by clicking on the Inventory Items tab.
 Both resulting lists can be exported to a spreadsheet program.